 Excerpts from Portrait of My Dead Brother, by Kevin Villalta (total length 10′)

-Sight & Sound combines music with other media to curate a concert experience in which audiences experience a variety of artistic expression simultaneously.
+Sight & Sound combines diverse art forms to curate a concert experience in which audiences experience a layering of sounds, colors, and emotions.

 Composers are asked to portray great works of art in musical terms.
 During performances the visual and musical aesthetics merge, creating an other-worldly environment where audience and performers connect.